 One could even argue that pain was the biggest driver behind our evolution.
 There were no painkillers in these early days of human existence, and wouldn’t be for thousands and thousands of years.

-We were forced to adapt our ways or deal with crushing pain all the time.
+We were forced to adapt or deal with crushing pain all the time.